adobe/aio-cloudmanager-create-execution-action/README.md

 ### Standalone usage

+#### Using JWT integration

+***NOTE:*** The JWT mode of authentication is deprecated and will be completely removed by Jan,2025.
+So if you are using JWT integration, it is recommended to migrate to OAuth.
+Check [migration guide](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/) for more details.

 * `CLIENTID` - Client ID for the project in the I/O Developer Console
 * `CLIENTSECRET` - Client Secret for the project in the I/O Developer Console
 * `TECHNICALACCOUNTID` - Technical Account Email for the project in the I/O Developer Console